kristianmandrup/infomatrix-blog/_posts/sweet-reader.md

 }
 ```

+Note: It currently uses my own fork of sweet.js to function...

 ### Closing thoughts

 The version of sweet.js I was working with came with a somewhat limited public Reader API.
 I had to manually add `isIn` to the Reader API as it was only available in the private scope.